This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “High Performance Receivers”.

 Explanation: Three main considerations are utilized for determining the receiver performance.
 Noise performance is a major design consideration providing a limitation to the sensitivity.
 Other two considerations are bandwidth and dynamic range.

 2. FET preamplifiers provide higher sensitivity than the Si-bipolar device.
-State whether the given statement is true or false.

 Explanation: At low speeds, the FET preamplifiers provide higher sensitivity than the Si-bipolar device.
 It is apparent that below 10Mbits-1the Si MOSFET preamplifier provides a lower noise performance than GaAs MESFET.